 6 Things to Consider When Buying Life Insurance

 The amount on your tax return plays a significant role in your life insurance calculations.
-The more you earn, the more coverage you need.
+As a rule of thumb, the more you earn, the more coverage you need.
 Your Farm Bureau agent can help you determine how much life insurance you may need.

 The proceeds from a life insurance policy need to take care of all of your debts, including mortgage balances, car loans, student loans, credit card balances or other debts that would be a burden to your family and will need to be paid in full.
 More debt necessitates more life insurance.

 Do you have life insurance coverage through an employer?
-One 2016 survey found 19 percent of policyholders had life insurance through work.
 Depending on the amount of that coverage, having your own personally owned policy may be a good idea.

 Life insurance helps protect your family, and that means purchasing enough coverage for their future needs, including educational expenses.
-When calculating your life insurance needs, determine how much it’ll cost to send your children to college.
+Life insurance has unexpected uses you can benefit from, including paying your children’s tuition fees.
+When calculating how much life insurance you need, determine how much it’ll cost to send your children to college.

-To determine how much life insurance you need, our online calculator is a good place to start.
-And you’ll want to make an appointment with your Farm Bureau agent for a detailed analysis of your life insurance needs.
+Not sure how much life insurance you need?
+Our online calculator is a good place to start.
+Then, make an appointment with your Farm Bureau agent for a detailed analysis of your life insurance needs.